 Most e-liquids include a mixture of:

 - vegetable glycerin

 It is not just harmless water vapour, but an aerosol.
 Many vaping websites state that propylene glycol, vegetable glycerin and flavourings have been considered safe food additives by the FDA.
-This is true, but there is no evidence to show that they are safe when heated and inhaled deeply into the lungs.
+Many flavour chemicals are recognized as safe for eating, but there is no evidence to show that they are safe when heated and inhaled into the lungs.

 Some products are labeled as having zero nicotine, but many are not correctly labelled and do in fact contain some nicotine.
 Even when labelled as containing nicotine, some e-juice has been found to have a greater amount of nicotine than what is listed on the label.

-TOXIC STUFF: E-juice also contains chemicals and metals.
-Some of these chemicals and metals are the same ones found in tobacco cigarettes.
+E-liquids also contains a number of chemical compounds and metals.
+Some of these are the same ones found in tobacco cigarettes.
 When the ingredients in e-juice are heated, they break apart into toxic organic compounds such as:

 - propylene oxide

-Metals such as nickel, tin, and lead have also been found in e-juice.
-This is likely because the e-juice comes into contact with the metal coil used to heat the e-juice into an aerosol.
+Metals such as nickel, tin, and lead have been found in e-juice.
+This is likely because the e-liquid comes into contact with the metal coil used to heat the liquid into an aerosol.